kito99/polymer-typescript-demo/README.md

 This project is an example of how to use TypeScript to build Polymer 2 applications.
 For examples of all of the possible decorators you can use, see the [Polymer Decorators README](https://github.com/Polymer/polymer-decorators/blob/master/README.md).

+> NOTE: This project currently uses the [Metadata Reflection API](https://github.com/Polymer/polymer-decorators#metadata-reflection-api) in order to simplify the developer experience.
+It does require an additional dependency, though, so if you don't want to use it, just reverse the steps for including it (described in the link above).

 ---

 This template is a starting point for building apps using a drawer-based